gSchool/story-writing/README.md

 >
 > 1. As a customer I want to create an order
 > 2. As a customer I want to pay for my order using a credit card

+**Story splitting strategies:**
+- Simplest thing that could possibly work
+- Defer optional behavior (If this does not work, will it be an URGENT defect?)
+- Separate business variations
+- Outside-in features
+- Incrementally source data (Hard code data first, then add database, etc.)

+1. **Problem:** Someone says “A story that small has no user value” <br>
+**Intervention:** Stories should evolve the software by adding functionality incrementally.
+1. **Problem:** Deferring deployment <br>
+**Intervention:** Deploying to production should happen early (first week) and often (daily)
+1. **Problem:** Deferring non-functional requirements <br>
+**Intervention:** Never compromise on quality, define performance requirements in the user story and write automated tests for these requirements
+1. **Problem:** Slicing by component <br>
+**Intervention:** Identify the core behavior and creating the simplest end-to-end solution
+1. **Problem:** Slicing too early <br>
+**Intervention:** Only slice a feature if it’s needed within the next two calendar weeks